 “I can't sleep under a net because it's too hot – if I sleep outside the net I will be eaten alive by mosquitoes.
 Either way I don't sleep", she says.

 Learning: Spending time with people like Anna and her family reinforces the need to provide solutions that are not only accessible and affordable, but seamlessly fit into her life, align with her priorities and even make her life better.

-Actions: To address this challenge, we take a human-centered approach with organizations like the Bill & Melinda Gates Foundation, and immerse ourselves in our end users’ lives to genuinely understand their priorities, how they live their lives, and what’s truly important to them.
+Actions: To address this challenge, we take a human-centred approach with organisations like the Bill & Melinda Gates Foundation, and immerse ourselves in our end users’ lives to genuinely understand their priorities, how they live their lives, and what’s truly important to them.

-Using all that we continue to learn, SC Johnson’s BOP program aims to drive continual progress against mosquito-borne diseases like malaria through these strategic principles:
+Using all that we continue to learn, SC Johnson’s BOP programme aims to drive continual progress against mosquito-borne diseases like malaria through these strategic principles: